-Choose the undergraduate degree you want to apply for:
+Consider the undergraduate degree you would like to apply for:

 Am I a domestic student?

 A domestic student is an Australian or New Zealand citizen, an Australian permanent resident or a holder of an Australian permanent humanitarian visa.